 NIU head football coach and select players discuss this week's game at Idaho.

-2015 • Shared Offensive Player of the Week honors versus EMU (10-24). • Also one of NIU's Offensive Players of the Week versus CMU (10-3). • Leads the country with 50 consecutive starts. • One of two returning starters on 2015 offensive line. • Huskies are averaging 36.8 points and 448.5 yards per game. • Huskies have had back-to-back 300-yard rushing games. • Individually, NIU has three 300-yard passing games, 200-yard and 100-yard receiving games, four 100-yard rushing games in 2015.
+2015 • First Team All-MAC selection at offensive guard. • Named to the All-MAC second team by Phil Steele. • He and center Andrew Ness started an NCAA record 56 consecutive games during their careers, dating back to the 2012 season opener vs. Iowa at Soldier Field. • Never missed a game in his four seasons. • He and Ness shared NIU Offensive MVP honors. • One of the most consistent performers on the NIU offense helped lead the way for 190 rushing yards per game and 31 rushing TDs. • Huskie offense posted two 600-yard games and six games with 500 or more yards of total offense. • Shared team Offensive Player of the Week honors vs. EMU. • Also one of NIU’s Offensive Players of the Week versus CMU.
 2014 • Started all 14 games at left guard. • Built his consecutive start streak up to 42 games with a third straight season of starting every game for the Huskies. • Blocked for a rushing attack that gained 3,488 yards and averaged 5.1 yards per carry. • Paved the way for three 600-yard rushers: quarterback Drew Hare and tailbacks Cameron Stingily and Joel Bouagnon. • Guided NIU ball carriers into the end zone on 36 occasions in 2014. • With the help of Conlon’s steadying presence, te Huskies gave up just 14 sacks all season and only turned the ball over 12 times. • Led NIU’s offense to over 6,000 yards on the year. • Conlon and the Huskies also posted at least 300 yards of offense in every game and topped 600 yards in three contests. • Started in the MAC Championship Game for the third consecutive year, helping the Huskies beat Bowling Green (12-5). • NIU averaged 31.5 points per game in winning the conference title. • Named NIU Offensive Lineman of the Week following the Presbyterian (8-28) and Ohio (11-18) games.

 2013 • Started all 14 games for the Huskies at right guard. • Part of a pass protection unit that allowed only 0.79 sacks per game to rank fifth in the nation. • Named NIU Offensive Lineman of the Week following the Eastern Illinois (9-21) game after helping the Huskies pile up 602 yards of total offense. • NIU offense posted 519.8 total yards per game which ranked fifth in the country. • Paved the way for Heisman Trophy finalist Jordan Lynch to become the nation's second leading rusher with 1,920 yards. • Blocked for a Huskie rushing attack that totaled 3,161 yards (297.2/game), the most in NIU history and No. 7 average nationally. • Led the way for the most prolific scoring offense (39.6 ppg) in school history. • Part of an NIU offense that topped 550 yards of total offense in seven games.
 2012 • Started all 14 games at right guard for the Huskies in 2012. • Named NIU Offensive Lineman of the Week following the Iowa (9-1) game. • Helped NIU average 469.6 yards of total offense per game to rank 20th in the country and lead the MAC. • Part of an offense that gained 400 or more yards in 12 of 14 games in 2012. • Blocked for a Huskie offense that led the MAC and ranked 12th in the nation in rushing offense with 238.2 yards per game. • NIU led the conference and ranked 13th nationally in scoring offense with 38.8 points per game. • The pass protection unit allowed only 1.2 sacks per game, which ranked fourth in the MAC and 21st in the nation. • Blocked for the conference's leading quarterback in rushing yards, passing efficiency, and total offense.
 2011 • Redshirted. • Named the Defensive Work Team Player of the Week following the Wisconsin (9-17) game.
 High School • Second-team All-State offensive linemen while starting 13 games at guard in 2010. • Also named to first team all-area squad as a senior. • Two-time first-team All-Southwest Suburban Blue Conference player as a junior and senior. • Won honors as top offensive lineman on his team. • On defense, forced and recovered a fumble.
 Personal • Born Jan.
 9, 1993 in Skokie, Ill. • Son of John and Kathleen Conlon. • Majoring in industrial management and technology.